delmosaurio/nitrus/README.md

 ## more information

+Nitrus like Nitrous Oxide because helps to make projects faster and the packages are the bottles of nitrous, more bottles more speed.

 When I started thinking on this tool, I did it because I worked on projects with different langs and I saw that  the source code are different to another in little changes and if you think one solution for a program or a module or a function, why you need write every time its precondition changes